Hervar77/infinity-doc/mkdocs/api/infinity.noSql.md

 Parameters:

 - collection: `string`
-  >the name of the collection to be queried
+  >The name of the collection to be queried.

 - query: [`infinity.noSql.queryArray`](#infinity.noSql.queryArray_interface)
-  >an array of options for the query, usable with the following operators: =, <>, !=, >, <, >=, <=, beginswith, endswith, contains
+  >An array of options for the query, usable with the following operators: =, <>, !=, >, <, >=, <=, beginswith, endswith, contains.

 - orderBy: `string`, optional
-  >specifies by which column the result has to be ordered
+  >Specifies by which column the result has to be ordered.

 - orderDirection: [`infinity.noSql.orderDirection`](#infinity.noSql.orderDirection_enum), optional
-  >specifies the order direction
+  >Specifies the order direction.

 - offset: `number`, optional
-  >specifies, how many records have to be skipped
+  >Specifies, how many records have to be skipped.

 - limit: `number`, optional
-  >constrains the number of rows to return
+  >Constrains the number of rows to return.

 - outputMode: [`infinity.noSql.outputMode`](#infinity.noSql.outputMode_enum), optional
-  >specifies how the data is returned
+  >Specifies how the data is returned.

 Return type: `infinity.noSql.findResultArray`